jamezmca/learn-to-code/course notes/html_css.md

     - **Multi use** ```<section> · <details> · <summary> · <aside> · <time>```
 3. Tag pairs contained within other tag pairs are known as *Nested tags*

-#### HTML Tag Functionalities
+### HTML Tag Functionalities

-HTML tags in general typically serve 1 of 3 general purposes; *container, typography, or miscellaneous*.
+HTML tags in general typically serve 1 of 3 general purposes -> *container, typography, or miscellaneous*.

 **Container Tags** deal with the containerization or grouping of contents.
 This could be by arranging associated contents in a row, in a column, or even in a grid.
 We can think of it as if we we're organizing clothing within a set of drawers.
 We might have a drawer for all things lower body, and within the draw we might have individual subcontainers for shorts, socks and undergarmets, and perhaps socks are further segregated into grouping of long socks and short socks.